What is Energy Queensland?

 BEng(Civil) FAICD FIE(Aust)

-Hugh has over 30 years of experience in energy and utilities, bringing to the directorship significant experience in the areas of energy regulation and policy.
+Hugh has over 30 years of experience in energy and utilities, and was the Chief Executive Officer of the electricity and gas distribution businesses United Energy and Multinet Gas for 12 years.
+He brings to the directorship significant experience in the areas of energy regulation and policy.

-Hugh is a professional engineer and is the former CEO of 12 years of the electricity and gas distribution business United Energy and Multinet Gas.
-Hugh has served on the boards of the Energy Supply Association of Australia and the Energy Network Association and has also been involved in the water sector.
+Hugh is a professional engineer, and has served on the boards of the Energy Supply Association of Australia and the Energy Network Association and has also been involved in the water sector.

 He is currently a non-executive director of Melbourne Water Corporation, gas distributor GDI (EEI) Pty Ltd (Allgas Energy) and electricity distributor Ausgrid.